snacktavish/OpenTree_SSB2020/mds/tnrs.md

 # Standardizing taxon names

-The names of the taxa you will search for are saved in 'species_names.txt'

-One of the key challenges of comparing trees across studies is minor differences in names and naming.
+One of the key challenges of comparing trees across studies is differences in taxon names because of spelling or taxonomic idiosincracies.

+A solution to this, is mapping taxon names to unique identifiers using the Open Tree Taxonomic Name Resolution Service (TNRS).
+Theer are two options to use this service (bulk and API?).
+The names of the taxa you will search for this tutorial are saved in 'species_names.txt'

-We will map them to unique identifiers using the Open Tree TNRS bulk upload tool https://tree.opentreeoflife.org/curator/tnrs/
+## Open Tree TNRS bulk upload tool.

+Access this tool at https://tree.opentreeoflife.org/curator/tnrs/

-(This is a brand new beta-version of this functionality, so some parts are a bit finicky).
+This is a brand new beta-version of this functionality, so some parts are a bit finicky.

 *Try this*
-  * Click on "add names", and upload the names file. (tutorial/species_names.txt)
+  * Click on "add names" (Second button at the top of the menu on the left), and upload the names file `tutorial/species_names.txt`.
+The "loading file" window will not close by itself.
-  * In the mapping options section,
+  * In the "mapping options" section (bottom of the menu to the left),
-    - select 'animals' to narrow down the possibilities and speed up mapping
+    - select 'Animals' to narrow down the possibilities and speed up mapping
     - set it to replace '\_' with ' '
   * Click "Map selected names"